The application window for the 2024 Confab has closed. Be the first to find out about 2025 by filling out the form below.

 What is it?

-- Four on-site sessions at the Summit Church in Raleigh-Durham, North Carolina, led by Danny Franks, Connections Pastor.
+- Three on-site sessions over a five month span at the Summit Church in Durham, North Carolina, led by Danny Franks, Pastor of Guest Services.

 - In-depth discussions, coaching, and practical engagement on the following topics: